adrienharnay/website/src/pages/links/links.md

 - [HTML & CSS is hard](https://internetingishard.com/html-and-css/) - Course to learn HTML & CSS
 - [Understanding why Semantic HTML is important, as told by TypeScript](https://medium.com/@mandy.michael/understanding-why-semantic-html-is-important-as-told-by-typescript-bd71ad41e6c4)
 - [On the <dl>](https://benmyers.dev/blog/on-the-dl/)
+- [CanInclude](https://caninclude.glitch.me/) - This site helps you understand which tag you can include in another

 ### HTML accessibility